Betting on Week 9 college football? Here are the best betting apps, sportsbook promos

-How to bet on Week 9 college football: Where to bet, promos, betting sites for Texas A&M vs. LSU, more
+How to bet on Week 9 college football: Where to bet, promos, betting sites for LSU vs. Texas A&M, more

-Here's how to bet on the Week 9 college football schedule, including LSU vs. Texas A&M on Saturday, October 25
+Here's how to bet on the Week 9 college football schedule, including Texas A&M vs. LSU on Saturday, October 25

 Despite holding a two-possession lead entering the fourth quarter, Ole Miss suffered a 43-35 loss at the hands of Georgia last week, and the SEC offers no respite in Week 9 with the Rebels traveling to take on the Oklahoma Sooners.
 Ole Miss was No. 8 in the latest AP Top 25, while Oklahoma checked in at No. 13, and a win for either side could more clearly establish itself as a College Football Playoff contender.
 The latest Week 9 college football odds list the Sooners as 4.5-point home favorites, while the over/under is 53.5.
 There are also dozens of other college football betting options on Saturday.

-Other notable Week 9 college football betting lines include No. 10 Vanderbilt (-2.5, 52.5) vs. No. 15 Missouri and No. 20 LSU vs. No. 3 Texas A&M (-2.5, 49.5).
-In-state rivalries will also take center stage on Saturday, including Michigan vs. Michigan State (+14.5) and Kansas State vs. Kansas (-3.5).
+Other notable Week 9 college football betting lines include No. 10 Vanderbilt (-2.5) vs. No. 15 Missouri and No. 20 LSU vs. No. 3 Texas A&M (-2.5).
+The total has gone Over in four of the last five meetings between LSU and Texas A&M, and the over/under for total points scored on Saturday is 49.5.
 If you're wondering where to find the best college football odds or looking for sportsbook promos and betting sites for Week 9 of college football, you can read more below, along with picks for some of the biggest games.
 They can help you figure out where to bet on college football.

 Sportsbook offers